Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 - B6, B12, and Iron deficiency

-After doing some research, I’ve found that lightheadedness and dizziness are among one of the common complaints from people new to veganism or even those who have been on the diet for many months or even years.
+After doing some research, I’ve found that lightheadedness and dizziness are among some of the common complaints from people new to veganism or even those who have been on the diet for many months or even years.

 So in this article, I’ll address some of the potential causes and how you may be able to relieve these symptoms!